hailelagi/hailelagi.com/content/writing/trees-for-fun-and-profit.md

 >It would be very difficult, if not impossible to implement ETS purely in Erlang with similar performance.
 Due to its reliance on mutable data, the functionality of ETS tables is very expensive to model in a functional programming language like Erlang. [^2]

-Here's Joe Armstrong explaining why writing correct, fast, well-tested, concurrent/parallel and distributed programs on modern CPUs is complex and difficult and why erlang/elixir is appealing, it comes with a concurrent/parallel garbage collector (no global GC pauses, **low-latency by default**), a **shared nothing architecture** runtime that's **multi-core by default**, scales I/O bound soft realtime applications incredibly well with a simple model of concurrency that eliminates data races, **location transparency** across a cluster and primitives that encourage thinking about fault tolerance and reliability -- did I mention functional programming?
+Here's Joe Armstrong explaining why writing correct, fast, well-tested, concurrent/parallel and distributed programs on modern CPUs is complex and difficult and why erlang/elixir is appealing, it comes with a concurrent/parallel garbage collector (no global GC pauses, **low-latency by default**), a **shared nothing** runtime that's **multi-core by default**, scales I/O bound soft realtime applications incredibly well with a simple model of concurrency that eliminates data races, **location transparency** across a cluster and primitives that encourage thinking about fault tolerance and reliability -- did I mention functional programming?

 {{< youtube bo5WL5IQAd0 >}}